LazyDormouse/C-caesar-cypher/README.md

 # C-caesar-cypher
 Implementation of the famous Caesar's cypher as a CLI tool

-For now only message decryption is supported, but encryption will eventually come.
+Both encrypting and decrypting are supported.

 Usage:

-    ccypher string_to_decrypt key
+    ccypher [options] string_to_decrypt key
+    options:
-'key' is the number of letters that needs to be left shifted
+        -e          Encrypts the given string instead of decrypting it 'key' is the number of letters that needs to be shifted

 Example:

-    ccypher "rovvy gybvn" 10
+    ccypher.exe "rovvy gybvn" 10
 Output is:

     hello world